 What does mica look like when you add it to wax?

-Unlike dye chips, mica will not color your wax melts.
-Mica will look beautiful in your wax when you first add it, but the color will mostly disappear as soon as the wax hardens and cools.
-This means when you add mica to wax, you won’t be able to see much of the color in your final product.
-Darker colors of mica may subtly tint your wax, but you won’t get a bright pop of color using mica alone.
+Unlike candle dye, mica doesn't typically produce a bright and vibrant color in wax.
+Mica will look beautiful in your melted wax when you first add it, but the color usually becomes less intense as the wax cools and hardens.
+This means when you add mica to wax, you won’t always be able to see the original bright color in your final product.

-However, the color of your mica will sparkle and shine each time the wax is melted.
-Pigments that were undetectable in the hard wax suddenly come to life and create a mesmerizing display of swirling sparkles as the wax begins to melt.
-This beautiful effect is why so many people love using mica in their wax melts.
+Although mica creates a more subtle effect in hard wax, the bright color of your mica will return each time the wax is melted.
+Pigments that were less noticeable in the hard wax suddenly come to life and create a beautiful display of swirling sparkles as the wax begins to melt.
+This effect is why so many people love using mica in their wax melts.

 Can I use mica and dye chips together?

-The fact that mica doesn’t show up well in hard wax can feel a little disappointing if you were trying to create colored wax.
+Depending on the shade of mica you are using (and the amount), you might not always get bright colors by using mica alone.
 However, there’s no rule against using dye chips and mica powder together!
 The dye chips will create beautiful pigments that show up when the wax is hard, while the sparkling mica will steal the show once the wax is melted.

 Looking for inspiration?
 Check out our wickless gradient candle tutorial.
 This blog explains how to use dye chips to create an ombre effect and how to incorporate mica powder.